-Ann M. Wegrzyn, Industrial Engineering BS ’85, MBA ’91, is Vice President at National Fuel Gas, an integrated energy company headquartered in Williamsville, New York.
+Ann M. Wegrzyn, Industrial Engineering BS ’85, MBA ’91, is Chief Information Officer at National Fuel Gas, an integrated energy company headquartered in Williamsville, New York.
 Ann has distinguished herself professionally in the energy sector while dedicating her volunteer time to her alma mater and the community-at-large with a focus on STEM education.

 Ann began her career at National Fuel as an industrial engineer, and over the following 30 years has held various positions in field construction, customer service and information technology.
 She currently has responsibility for information technology and cybersecurity, and for engineering services, which is a team that supports natural gas pipeline design and maintenance activities for the Utility, Midstream and Gas Pipeline segments of the company.